PersonaMatrix: A Recipe for Persona-Aware Evaluation of Legal Summarization: Related Work

 A parallel thread in NLP and Human-Computer Interaction (HCI) has shifted system evaluation toward assessing whether outputs support decision making and task completion, aligning with usability and user experience principles \cite{blodgett-etal-2024-human, amar2005low,lai2021towards}.
 Although user studies remain the ``gold standard”, they are costly and slow, limiting scalability.

 In HCI, \textit{personas} serve as archetypes grounding design in concrete user needs \cite{10.1145/1463160.1463214, 10.1145/3491102.3517589}.
 In NLP, personas have primarily shaped dialogue generation \cite{zhang-etal-2018-personalizing}, with little attention to their role as \emph{evaluation lenses}.
-PersonaMatrix operationalizes persona-centered utility via scalable persona-aware evaluators, offering a middle ground between costly user studies and generic automated metrics.
+PersonaMatrix is intended to uncover persona-aware utility.

 Analyzing stakeholder-sensitive evaluation requires datasets where the same case is summarized along controlled quality dimensions.
 Existing legal datasets such as MultiLexSum \cite{Shen2022MultiLexSum} and BillSum \cite{kornilova-eidelman-2019-billsum} are valuable but lack systematic dimension-shifting for summaries of the same case.
 MultiLexSum varies summary length, but does not capture trade-offs beyond granularity.
 Outside law, PersonalSum \cite{zhang2024personalsum} offers personalized news summaries conditioned on reader profiles, but this targets individual preferences rather than conflicting, role-based notions of utility.
 To fill this gap, we introduce a \emph{controlled dimension-shifted} dataset of U.S. civil rights cases, explicitly varying summaries along conflicting quality dimensions to expose cross-persona trade-offs.